dothenghia/Codefident/README.md

 ### Mark Files as Reviewed

-- Toggle the file as "Reviewed"
+- Toggle the file as "Reviewed" directly from the Explorer view
+- Right-click on a file in the Explorer to mark/unmark it
+- Use the keyboard shortcut when a file is selected in the Explorer
 - Files marked as reviewed show a checkmark (✓) or a customizable icon in the Explorer view
-- Access via right-click in Explorer or Command Palette
+- Access via right-click in Explorer, keyboard shortcut, or Command Palette

 ### Other Operations